Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The tester will intentionally try to submit incorrect data to check for incorrect validation.
 1. The tester will create an account for this test, and will keep a record of said account.
 1. The tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. Tester knows the difference between the JS and Python validation.
-1. The tester knows what is considered invalid by this form.
+1. The tester knows what this form considers invalid and will check every part of the validation.
+(Example, max character, min character, spaces, characters, etc....)

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on **Login** in navigation bar.
+1. Click on **Login** on the navigation bar.
 1. Click on **Create Account** tab.
 1. Fill out all appropriate information and submit said information.
-1. Once **Profile** page opens, click on **Share Recipe**.
+1. Once the **Profile** page is loaded, click on the **Share Recipe** button.
-1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Fill out all appropriate information, including an avatar, and submit the new recipe.
-1. Check over newly created recipe for all appropriate information.
+1. Once the new recipe page is loaded, Check over newly created recipe for all appropriate information.
-1. Navigate to **Profile** and click on **Share Recipe**.
+1. Navigate back to **Profile** and click on the **Share Recipe** button again.
-1. Fill out form with all appropriate information, including an avatar.
+1. Fill out the form with all appropriate information, including an avatar.
 1. Choose one element of the form to incorrectly fill out and attempt to submit.
-1. Repeat step 10 until all parts of the form (recipe name, prep time, cook time, recipe description, recipe ingredients, and recipe steps) and types of validation have been tested.
+1. Repeat step 10 until all of the form's user inputs (recipe name, prep time, cook time, recipe description, recipe ingredients, and recipe steps) have had their validation tested.
-1. Attempt to submit same recipe with a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. Attempt to submit same recipe with a PNG or JPG file over 500KB, a non PNG or JPG file under 500KB, and a none PNG or JPG file over 500KB.
 1. Return to original submitted recipe.
 1. Click **Edit Recipe**.
 1. Repeat steps 9 - 12.

 #### Document Result(s):
-1. Documentation of any input/textarea that incorrectly accepted information, what form of validation failed (include wheather it was JS, Python, or both), and if it was a new recipe or edited recipe.
+1. The test name, any input/textarea that incorrectly accepted/refused information, what form of validation failed (include wheather it was JS, Python, or both), and if it was a new recipe or edited recipe if any form of validation fails.
 1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
 1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.